chendrix/rspec-style-guide/README.md

     # ... instead of this:
     before(:each) { @article = FactoryGirl.create(:article) }
     ```

-### Views

-* The directory structure of the view specs `spec/views` matches the
-  one in `app/views`.
-For example the specs for the views in
-  `app/views/users` are placed in `spec/views/users`.
-* The naming convention for the view specs is adding `_spec.rb` to the
-  view name, for example the view `_form.html.haml` has a
-  corresponding spec `_form.html.haml_spec.rb`.
-* `spec_helper.rb` need to be required in each view spec file.
-* The outer `describe` block uses the path to the view without the
-  `app/views` part.
-This is used by the `render` method when it is
-  called without arguments.

-    ```Ruby
-    # spec/views/articles/new.html.haml_spec.rb
-    require 'spec_helper'

-    describe 'articles/new.html.haml' do
-      # ...
-    end
-    ```

-* The method `assign` supplies the instance variables which the view
-  uses and are supplied by the controller.

-    ```Ruby
-    # spec/views/articles/edit.html.haml_spec.rb
-    describe 'articles/edit.html.haml' do
-    it 'renders the form for a new article creation' do assign(
-        :article,
-        mock_model(Article).as_new_record.as_null_object
-      )
-      render
-      rendered.should have_selector('form',
-        method: 'post',
-        action: articles_path
-      ) do |form|
-        form.should have_selector('input', type: 'submit')
-      end
-    end
-    ```

-* The helpers specs are separated from the view specs in the `spec/helpers` directory.

-### Controllers

-* Mock the models and stub their methods.
-Testing the controller should not depend on the model creation.
-* Test only the behaviour the controller should be responsible about:
-  * Execution of particular methods
-  * Data returned from the action - assigns, etc.
-  * Result from the action - template render, redirect, etc.

-        ```Ruby
-        # Example of a commonly used controller spec
-        # spec/controllers/articles_controller_spec.rb
-        # We are interested only in the actions the controller should perform
-        # So we are mocking the model creation and stubbing its methods
-        # And we concentrate only on the things the controller should do

-        describe ArticlesController do
-          # The model will be used in the specs for all methods of the controller
-          let(:article) { mock_model(Article) }

-          describe 'POST create' do
-            before { Article.stub(:new).and_return(article) }

-            it 'creates a new article with the given attributes' do Article.should_receive(:new).with(title: 'The New Article Title').and_return(article)
-              post :create, message: { title: 'The New Article Title' }
-            end

-            it 'saves the article' do
-              article.should_receive(:save)
-              post :create
-            end

-            it 'redirects to the Articles index' do article.stub(:save)
-              post :create
-              response.should redirect_to(action: 'index')
-            end
-          end
-        end
-        ```

-* Use context when the controller action has different behaviour depending on the received params.

-    ```Ruby
-    # A classic example for use of contexts in a controller spec is creation or update when the object saves successfully or not.

-    describe ArticlesController do
-      let(:article) { mock_model(Article) }

-      describe 'POST create' do
-        before { Article.stub(:new).and_return(article) }

-        it 'creates a new article with the given attributes' do Article.should_receive(:new).with(title: 'The New Article Title').and_return(article)
-          post :create, article: { title: 'The New Article Title' }
-        end

-        it 'saves the article' do
-          article.should_receive(:save)
-          post :create
-        end

-        context 'when the article saves successfully' do before { article.stub(:save).and_return(true) }

-          it 'sets a flash[:notice] message' do
-            post :create
-            flash[:notice].should eq('The article was saved successfully.')
-          end

-          it 'redirects to the Articles index' do post :create
-            response.should redirect_to(action: 'index')
-          end
-        end

-        context 'when the article fails to save' do before { article.stub(:save).and_return(false) }

-          it 'assigns @article' do
-            post :create
-            assigns[:article].should be_eql(article)
-          end

-          it 're-renders the "new" template' do
-            post :create
-            response.should render_template('new')
-          end
-        end
-      end
-    end
-    ```

-### Models

-* Do not mock the models in their own specs.
-* Use Factory Girl or Mechanize to make real objects.
-* It is acceptable to mock other models or child objects.
-* Create the model for all examples in the spec to avoid duplication.
-* Avoid unnecessary database calls.

-    ```Ruby
-    describe Article
-      let(:article) { FactoryGirl.build(:article) }
-    end
-    ```

 * Add an example ensuring that the fabricated model is valid.